How Much Should You Budget for Building Permits?

 As building permit expediters, we manage the building permit application process on behalf of building managers and contractors.
-Every jurisdiction, including states, cities, towns and counties, has different requirements for issuing permits and different fees associated with each permit.
+Every jurisdiction - including states, cities, towns and counties - has different requirements for issuing permits and different fees associated with each permit, and fees accrue for each jurisdiction.
+These costs should be taken into account when budgeting for any project.

 Before starting any building project, you must file your building permits and pay the appropriate permit fees.
-The building manager or owner, contractor, or building permit expediter, like Burnham, is responsible for completing the appropriate forms and returning them to the right jurisdiction office that governs building permits.
-The actual cost of building permits will depend on the location of your property and the specific type of work that will be performed there.
+The building manager or owner, contractor, or building permit expediter, like Burnham Nationwide, is responsible for completing the appropriate forms and returning them to the right jurisdiction office that governs building permits.
+The actual cost of building permits will depend on the location of your property and the specific type of work that will be performed there, and is calculated using the jurisdiction's fee schedules.

-The process of applying for and paying for building permits may seem like an unnecessary evil, but if you don’t file the right permits you will be risking fines or worse.
+The process of applying for and paying for building permits may seem like an unnecessary evil, but if you don’t obtain the correct permits, you will be risking fines or stop work orders during inspections.
 Building permits are necessary to ensure public health and safety and construction quality, among other reasons.
 Construction should not begin until your permits are approved and issued.

 Here are some examples of areas of construction that require building permits.
 Keep in mind that this can vary greatly based on your location: